 NEUROCOG is an international conference in cognitive neurosciences intending to provide a workshop for recent advances in all domains of cognitive neurosciences.
 This year, the conference takes place November, 23-24, 2023, at the Royal Academy in Brussels (Belgium).
 The conference topic is Neurocognition across the life span.

 The 2-day conference is organized around six invited talks provided by leaders in their field.
 As NEUROCOG really aims at creating a sense of community among the researchers, each keynote talk will be followed by an extended discussion time to encourage interactions between the speaker and the audience.
 With the same goal of fostering the interactions and discussions among the attendants, there will be no parallel talk sessions and the number of individual talks, as the number of attendants, will be limited.
 Two guided poster sessions will finally be organized with several poster prizes awarded on a competitive basis.

-The social dinner of the meeting will take place at the exceptional MUSEE L. Short guided tour of this atypical university museum will be organised during the social dinner.
+The social dinner of the meeting will take place at the University Foundation.

 Save the date